Yaq8bi/YhAkademinExercises/README.md

 Answer each question here under the question.

 ## What is a programming language?
+A programming language is languege use by editors to write binary code that pc can read in human tongue
 ## What is a compiler?

 ## What is a debugger?